What are you looking for?

 Immigration: Official Documents and Steps to be taken

 Have you decided to come study in Montreal?
 Will your engineering studies at ÉTS soon be completed and you want to stay permanently in Québec?
-In both case, you will have to comply with immigration regulations.
+In both cases, you will have to comply with immigration regulations.
 Here are some tips to help you avoid lots of hassles.

 Please note that this page only presents a summary of the immigration procedures, laws and regulations that are currently in effect in Québec and Canada, which are subject to change at any time without notice.
-The websites of the Ministère de l’Immigration, de la Francophonie et de l’Intégration (MIFI, and Immigration, Refugees and Citizenship Canada (IRCC) take precedence over this site, and you are responsible for validating all information at the source.
+The websites of the Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI), and Immigration, Refugees and Citizenship Canada (IRCC) take precedence over this site, and you are responsible for validating all information at the source.

 Before your studies